Margin Calibration for Long-Tailed Visual Recognition: Experiments

-\paragraph{Class-wise performance on CIFAR-LT} As we can see in \figurename~\ref{fig:confusion matrix}, after our margin calibration method, the performance on tail classes is improved while that on head classes is not severely affected.
+As we can see in \figurename~\ref{fig:confusion matrix cifar10 softmax} and \ref{fig:confusion matrix cifar10 our}, after our margin calibration method, the performance on tail classes is improved while that on head classes is not severely affected.
 More intuitively, \figurename~\ref{fig:cifar_acc} shows the class-wise performance.
 The accuracy of the tail class is much higher than that of the head class.
 The performance degradation on head classes may be caused by the false positive predictions on head classes, i.e., the standard training method tends to classify tail classes as head classes, resulting in high accuracy on the head classes.
 The bad performance on tail classes when using standard training also proves this.
-In addition, the overall accuracy and F1-score show that \method alleviates the biased prediction problem.
+In addition, the overall accuracy and F1-score show that \method alleviates the uncalibrated prediction problem.

 \paragraph{Effects of different $\gamma$} To explore the effect of different $\gamma$, we also conduct experiments and visualize the performances on all CIFAR-100-LT(200).
 The results are shown in Figure~\ref{fig:gamma}.
 We can observe that compared $1.2$ is the best compared with other values. $\gamma$ can not be too large since in this way the weight for head classes is too small.
-It is well noting that MARC also achieves $45.2\%$ accuracy when $\gamma$ is $0$.
+It is worth noting that MARC also achieves $45.2\%$ accuracy when $\gamma$ is $0$.
 This means MARC still works even if we do not use any loss re-weighting techniques in the second stage.
 For other datasets, we directly use $1.2$ for $\gamma$.

-\paragraph{Effects of different standard pre-trained model} We use different standard pre-trained models on CIFAR-100-LT(200) to explore their effects.
-As Table~\ref{tab:pretrain_effect} illustrates, as the pre-trained dataset gets more balanced, the performance of our margin calibration method gets better.
-This shows that when comparing decision boundary methods, using the same standard training model is very important for fairness.
-And the codebase will also affect the standard training. \textit{This is the reason why the result of DisAlign in our paper is inconsistent with the original paper since we cannot get the same standard pre-trained model they used}.
-So instead, we use our own standard pre-trained model for MARC and DisAlign for fairness.
-Table~\ref{tab:pretrain_effect} also demonstrates that the margin calibration method can achieve better performance when given better representations.
-So our future works include how to get better representations.

-\paragraph{Comparison of the trainable parameters of decision boundary adjustment methods} As shown in Table~\ref{tab:parameters}, MARC achieves the best performance among other compared methods on CIFAR-100-LT(200) and ImageNet-LT.
-Even though our trainable parameters are more than Decouple-LWS, our performance is better.
-Besides, it is surprising that MARC obtains such a favorable performance with only so few parameters.